 Dynamic Adjustment of Healthcare Resources to Reduce Asthma-related ER Visits in California: This research attempted to predict asthma-related ER visits in California, emphasizing the roles of PM2.5 concentrations and demographics.
 Despite exploring various models, such as spatial and spatial-temporal approaches, the most insightful was an ecological regression model that included spatial components.
 The study revealed consistent trends but indicated the need for a broader range of predictors and more granular temporal data.

-Gender and Personality Differences in Benzodiazepine Use: This study explored gender differences in benzodiazepine use in relation to personality traits, behaviors, and other substance use.
+Demographic Differences in Benzodiazepine Use: This study explored gender differences in benzodiazepine use in relation to personality traits, behaviors, and other substance use.
 Using ordinal logistic regression, we found that neuroticism was positively associated with benzodiazepine use for both genders, while higher conscientiousness, especially among women, was linked to lower use levels.
 Interestingly, cannabis, but not alcohol, was associated with increased benzodiazepine use, indicating polysubstance use behavior.
 The analysis highlighted gender differences in how personality traits and behaviors influence benzodiazepine consumption patterns.

 Here are some of my academic contributions: